raacker/raacker.github.io_backup/_posts/diary/2017-11-01-use-trello-as-your-project-management-tool-including-yourself.markdown

 Just a few weeks ago, Trello.inc released [Trello desktop app](https://blog.trello.com/trello-desktop-app-for-mac-and-windows).
 You can install it at Windows 10 app store or Mac.

+But since it is a third party Microsoft App, you need some steps to make it run in front of you.

 After you finished installation, **Press Ctrl + R** to open run prompt and type **shell:startup**.

 ![](/images/use_trello_as_your_project_management_tool2.PNG)